SizweMalobola/SizweMalobola/README.md

 - 🔭 My portfolio site is up, so go check it out : [PORTFOLIO][website]!
 - 🌱 I’m currently learning everything that has to do with front-end web development
-- 👯 I’m looking to collaborate with other badass programmers
+- 👯 I’m looking to collaborate with other programmers
 - 🥅 2021 Goals: Get Good!
 - ⚡ Fun fact: Godzilla is a total badass